iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___4.30.0 (165381)/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.gov.nsw.service 3 reviews"/>
 </p>

+> I liked the idea of being able to check into an hospitality venue using this app.
+Unfortunately, out of several dozen venues I have attended, only one had the service NSW QR Code.
+It would be good if the app could be adjusted to read third party QR Codes used by hospitality venues.<br> :date: __2020-12-03 23:26:31__

 > Could you please create a widget that takes the user straight to the Service NSW QR code scanner?
 Having to open the app, then go to the Covid-Safe check in button slows things down when queuing in a store or restaurant.
 Thanks<br> :date: __2020-11-29 05:05:52__